 - No specific information has been provided on program structure.
 These details will appear in the schedules in bilateral agreements.
 Such details will include information regarding who’s eligible for housing support and how exactly funds can be used.

 - The federal government plans to introduce legislation that would underpin the framework agreement.
 Regardless, future federal, provincial and territorial governments will still have some opportunity to back out asfuture governments always have the opportunity to pass legislation to undo all of this.
 However, there would be political risk in doing so (i.e., they’d get a lot of political flak).

 - The just-signed agreement says nothing new about homelessness per se.
 The homelessness file is being handled by Employment and Social Development Canada (ESDC), while the NHS is being handled by Canada Mortgage and Housing Corporation.
 An Advisory Committee on Homelessness has been meeting over the course of the past year “to support the redesign” of Canada’s Homelessness Partnering Strategy.
-Their consultation has concluded and they recently released a ‘what we heard’ document.
+Their consultation has recently concluded.